-- whether the aid is the minimum necessary,
+- Whether the aid is the minimum necessary

-- if it is appropriate to the issue at hand,
+- If it is appropriate to the issue at hand

-- which alternatives are available, and
+- Which alternatives are available

-- the extent to which the benefits of the aid would outweigh the negative effects on competition in the markets under consideration.
+- The extent to which the benefits of the aid would outweigh the negative effects on competition in the markets under consideration.

-An EC commissioned study, the results of which were published in February of this year, sought to assess the EC’s ex-ante (i.e. prior to, based on forecasts) assessments of restructuring plans against subsequent market outcomes.
+An EC commissioned study, the results of which were published in February of this year, sought to assess the EC’s ex-ante (i.e., prior to, based on forecasts) assessments of restructuring plans against subsequent market outcomes.
 Through data analyses and a series of case studies and interviews, the authors came to some noteworthy findings:

 Performance improvements of the order of magnitude noted here are remarkable.
 Even more so, however, is the notion of no corresponding distorting effect on competition.
 By providing state aid that would ostensibly have prevented firms from market exit, one would imagine a series of counterfactuals with competition effects being at least sufficiently measurable in some material respects.

-A recent article in the Economist highlights just such a potential weakness in EC state aid rules, with that author suggesting that overly restrictive state aid regulations might currently be preventing the Italian authorities from setting up a government backed plan to protect itself against an imminent banking crisis with the risk of contagion (i.e. with better Italian banks at risk from the weaknesses of others).
+A recent article in The Economist highlights just such a potential weakness in EC state aid rules, with that author suggesting that overly restrictive state aid regulations might currently be preventing the Italian authorities from setting up a government-backed plan to protect itself against an imminent banking crisis with the risk of contagion (i.e., with better Italian banks at risk from the weaknesses of others).

 Adhering as strictly as possible to rules that protect competition in markets is not only admirable but is, and always should be, of paramount importance.
 Effective competition drives innovation, provides consumers with choice and ensures the right price and quality for customers, both today and in the future.
 Notwithstanding this, where a market fails or where there is a real risk of potential irremediable failure, protecting competition in the long-term might in certain cases warrant some form of intervention.
 In these instances,market design could be a potential underwriter of competitive forces.
 Finding the right balance, however, is where the true art lies, and where competition authorities and the EC must take on the unenviable title of artist, irrespective of how the resulting masterpieces might be judged by observing critics or galleries.

-Note that these rules currently apply to all Member States, and will continue to apply to the UK until such times as future arrangements are made in light of its expected exit from the EU.
+Note that these rules currently apply to all Member States, and will continue to apply to the U.K. until such times as future arrangements are made in light of its expected exit from the EU.

 The EC’s experience over the years has led it to develop a detailed set of regulations and guidelines for the approval of state aid, which can in the main be met through two routes: compliance with a set of approved mechanisms or approval from the EC for the specific scheme in question.
-The list of activities falling under the EC’s General Block Exemption Regulation (GBER) has itself grown steadily over the years - extending for example from such areas as regional aid and measures for environmental protection, through to aid related to heritage conservation.
+The list of activities falling under the EC’s General Block Exemption Regulation (GBER) has itself grown steadily over the years — extending, for example, from such areas as regional aid and measures for environmental protection, through to aid related to heritage conservation.